information for transformational people

 Part 1 of this article is here.

-Some of the adoptions of AI by actual churches are first of all the simplistic thing of summarising meeting notes and action points, sermons and manuscripts etc., - things that are creating content.
+Some of the adoptions of AI by churches are, first of all, the simplistic things - summarising meeting notes and action points, sermons and manuscripts etc., - things that are creating content.

-And now we're starting to see things that are a little bit more strategic - building insights.
+And now we're starting to see uses that are a little bit more strategic - building insights.
 Taking unordered data and making structure - seeing trends, giving patterns, volunteering scheduling, etc.

-We've also heard about using AI to give pastoral care advice and coaching - taking the post meeting notes, feeding it into the AI, have a conversation and getting feedback as to was this the best type of support and conversation I could have offered?
-What else can I do in my growth as a pastor to offer more empathy and compassion in my support in my conversations.
-There are AI tools that will monitor our sentiments of our voice.
+We've also heard about using AI to give pastoral care advice and coaching - taking the post meeting notes, feeding it into AI, having a conversation and getting feedback as to, 'was this the best type of support and conversation I could have offered?
+What else can I do in my growth as a pastor to offer more empathy and compassion in my support in my conversations?'
+There are AI tools that will monitor sentiments of our voice.
 Am I too aggressive?
 Am I slow paced?
 Am I emotive?

 [From an earlier article by Kenny Jahng.
 Concrete examples of how pastors can use AI for discipleship: